Want to know how to make chocolate brownies, these tips will have you making the best brownies very time!

 Allow brownies to cool completely before cutting and eating.
-Cooling allows the flavours to develop and makes cutting easier.
+Cooling allows the flavors to develop and makes cutting easier.

 17. Easy Cutting

-After the brownies have cooled use a serrated knife for easy cutting.
-If the brownies are too gooey and stick to the knife, dip the knife in a jug of hot water and wipe dry before making each cut.
+Use a serrated knife to cut brownies into slices, and if the brownies are too gooey and stick to it, dip the knife in a jug of hot water and wipe dry before making the next cut.